juliebisharyan/data-journalism/README.md

 <img width="1118" alt="Screenshot 2023-05-01 at 8 07 40 PM" src="https://user-images.githubusercontent.com/98369114/235571511-d7fd8de5-bb38-4c10-b1d3-27d0529f2c25.png">
 <img width="552" alt="Screenshot 2023-05-01 at 8 07 24 PM" src="https://user-images.githubusercontent.com/98369114/235571520-1932f524-d636-452c-8e61-32c3e78835a7.png">

-2. The salary data was pulled from a large data set that contained the salaries for every school in California.
+2. The salary and benefits data was pulled from a large data set that contained the salaries for every school in California.
 I filtered out only the districts I wanted to focus on for each year and adjusted for inflation.
+I subtracted the employer contribution from the average cost of benefits to calculate how much teachers were spending out of pocket each year for their benefits package.

 3. This dataset was fairly straightforward, so I just manually put the numbers for the test results into a Google Spreadsheet.